Solymaz/starwars-explorer/README.md

 ## Todo

-Increase test coverage
+- Increase test coverage
-Convert to TypeScript
+- Convert to TypeScript
-Handle individual API calls failingn more user friendly Make the UI more fun
+- Handle individual API calls failing in a more user-friendly manner
+- Make the UI more fun

 ## Features